Perspective: The War on Coal and Utilities will raise U.S. energy costs

 Coal supporters claim jobs and local economies will get hurt, but coal exports and volumes had already started to decline even before this announcement.
 Even at a six-year low, coal prices have not helped the coal business.
 Not only may coal companies be hurt by this new legislation, but the rail companies that transport the coal, lose business, too.
 However, the negative impact may be already built into the future market value of coal companies.
 With the recent free-fall in commodity prices, the bottom could already be built into the coal company equity values - unless we import deflation from the rest of the world, and/or interest rates are raised.
 Expect another leg down, and more bankruptcies if that happens.

 Unfortunately, for coal companies, Wall Street looks at the future as zero value across the board – shorting the coal industry with the hope that equity prices get driven down, so they can cover their short positions at a low stock price or never in the event of bankruptcy.
 On the other side of the trade, if zero value is not realized and the stock values rise again in the proverbial “hockey stick” direction, then there is money to be made.
-In the current coal industry environment however, nobody is that smart or that stupid to know the final outcome, but the tendency feels like worse than better, unless commodity prices shoot up significantly higher.
+In the current coal industry environment however, nobody is that smart or that stupid to know the final outcome, but the tendency feels like worse than better, unless commodity prices, especially natural gas, shoot up significantly higher.

 Utility costs may rise because power companies need to cover the investment cost for cleaner coal production, and for changing over some power production from coal to natural gas, through increases in the regulated rate base used for pricing to commercial and retail customers.
 Rate bases are increased by such capital investments.
 Without getting into the weeds, rates are changed based on an allowed percentage return on the "allowable" rate base.
 However, utilities still have to answer to PUCs (Public Utility Commissions) when seeking increases - a very subjective process in some cases, resulting in squeezing utilities between needed capital investment versus profitability - in some cases allowing middlemen, who do not produce energy, but collect the rent, more profits than utilities who actually produce the energy.